CookiedOutMonster/LoseTheLeftOvers/README.md

 This software is segragated into two distinct pieces, the frontend and the backend.

-The frontend (link here) is a React-Native mobile app implementation using TypeScript.
-The Backend is segragated into several microservices to ensure scalability and a high volume of requests.
+The [frontend](/app/LooseTheLeftovers_Frontend) is a React-Native mobile app implementation using TypeScript.
+The [backend](/app/LooseTheLeftovers_Backend) is segragated into several microservices to ensure scalability and a high volume of requests.
 This app is also secure, using JWT access tokens with refresh tokens for private end points.
 Code-reusablility and Test Driven Development was our design philosiphy.

 Here is a brief overview of this app's features:
   - Instant Messaging